top of page

 Why do children in England need us?

 In England, children spend two full years in Reception and Year 1 on synthetic phonics programmes.
 Yet one in five can’t pass the Phonics Screening Check, and by age eleven one in four still can’t read at the minimum expected level.
 England is the only country to mandate this approach, and reading for pleasure has declined on a scale not seen in comparable countries.
 This shows it doesn’t work.
 Is it surprising?
 How can one teacher meet the word mapping needs of more than twenty-five five-year-olds?
 The reason for whole class phonics is organisational, but it’s leaving at least one in four behind.
-However the way it is organised means there is not enough time - or the system in place - for children to start reading stories for pleasure.
+However the way it is organised means there is not enough time - or the system in place - for children to understand how letters and sounds connect for all words, or to start reading stories for pleasure.

 The response to 1 in 4 being unable to read at the minimum expected levels by age elevent hasn’t been to question the way phonics is taught.
 It hasn’t been to give teachers more help or explore different ways to make sure children in a neurodiverse classroom can move into the self-teaching phase quickly and easily.